All Products

 TABLE personal_info COLUMN birthday;

-• Use the SM3 algorithm to hash phone numbers of users by default.
+• Use the SM3 algorithm to hash phone numbers for default users.

 CREATE DATA MASKING POLICY default_sm3